unosquare/swan-aspnetcore/README.md

 ### UseJsonExceptionHandler

 It's very useful to see exceptions in JSON format.
-You can use this extension to add a very good way to debug your application, you just need to add this to your application builder in the Configure method of your Startup.cs
+You can use this extension to add a very good way to debug your application, you just need to add this to your application builder in the Configure method of your Startup.cs.
+When an error occurs the exception handles the error and send a response with a 500 status code, or any other acording to the exception type.

 ```csharp
 // Response an exception as JSON at error